Battle of Vijithapura

 The Battle of Vijithapura was a decisive battle fought in the campaign carried out by Sri Lankan king Dutthagamani against the invading South Indian king Ellalan.
 The battle is documented in detail in the ancient chronicles of the country.
 However, they only provide the viewpoint of Dutthagamani and his army, and details are scarce on Elara's side.

 After launching a campaign to regain the country from Elara, Dutthagamani captured a number of his strongholds before coming to the fortified city of Vijithapura.
 A four-month siege ensued, followed by a large assault where Dutthagamani's champions and royal elephant played a major part.
 The chronicles focus a lot on these ten champions, and vividly describe some unusual "tests" that Dutthagamani carried out to find out their skills.

 The battle ended in victory for Dutthagamani's forces and considerably weakened Elara's army, ultimately leading to his defeat and death.
 The exact location of Vijithapura is unknown, though historians have made some speculations on this.
 The battle is still regarded by Sri Lankans as a legendary event in the country's history, and has even been compared with victories of the Sri Lanka Army during the country's civil war.

 Records

 Dutthagamani's campaign against Elara is given in detail in the ancient chronicles of Sri Lanka; Mahavamsa, Dipavamsa, Rajavaliya and Thupavamsa.
 All of them describe the battle in detail, and apply a high importance to it.
 Dutthagamani is a hero in these chronicles, and his campaign is depicted as a "holy war" aimed at restoring Buddhism in the country.
 Therefore, these accounts are favourably biased to him, and the description of the Battle of Vijithapura, along with the rest of the campaign, is a mix of fact and legend.
 However, historians agree that the basic facts from these chronicles are accurate.
 The one sided accounts given in the chronicles mean that there is very little information to be obtained on Elara and his armies.
 According to Orientalist Wilhelm Geiger, who translated the Mahavamsa, the problem is "not what is said but what is left unsaid".
+Then Wilhelm Geiger adds that "Mahavamsa is not a dry chronicle in the modern sense of the word, but a poem.
+In a poem, embellishments and sometimes also exaggerations may occur."